giacomosodini/interview/README.md

 ![alt text](image-2.png)

 In the notebook `notebooks/explore.ipynb`, you can load and explore the materialized data.
-In the notebook we also described the datasets more in details.
+We also described the datasets more in details there.
+In order to run the code please use the `dev` Jupyter kernel.

+Try to integrate your code into this repository, following the structure provided: we expect you to implement the model training and inference as Dagster assets.
-We ask you to contribute to the following folder:
+In particular, we ask you to contribute to the following folder:
 `src/code_location_interview/code_location_interview/assets/magenta_interview`

 We’ve pre-filled some structure there, but feel free to adjust it as you see fit.